-Researchers at Harvard School of Public Health gathered information from 20 studies of diet and health.
+Dietitian Renata Micha and colleagues from the Harvard School of Public Health gathered information from 20 completed or ongoing studies of diet and health.
 It gave them detailed data on diet, including meat consumption, from 1.2 million initially healthy participants, 27,000 of whom went on to develop heart disease, diabetes, or stroke.

 Nutrient-wise, unprocessed and processed red meat are fairly similar.
 Processed meat has slightly more fat and calories and less protein and cholesterol per serving than unprocessed meat.
 The biggest nutritional differences between unprocessed and processed red meat are salt (four times more salt in processed meat) and nonsalt preservatives (higher in processed meat).
 The researchers suggest that excess salt and preservatives may partly explain the difference in cardiovascular effects.

 Pundits, comics, and nutrition-research skeptics pounced on the conclusion that red meat may be okay for the heart, calling it a flip-flop or worse.
 Some likened the work to a scene in Woody Allen's 1973 movie, Sleeper, in which scientists of the future shake their heads that steak, cigarettes, and hot fudge were once "thought to be unhealthy ... precisely the opposite of what we now know to be true."

 That view certainly gets laughs or stirs moral outrage.
 But it overlooks the evolutionary nature of scientific and medical research, as well as researchers growing ability to tease apart elements of the diet that were once lumped together.